loganflecke/Home-Lab/Documentation/siem_engineering.md

-SIEM Engineering
+# SIEM Engineering

-Log Sources
+## Log Sources

-I’m focusing on Endpoint and Identity logs.
-Most attacks now target these areas, and with security becoming more software-centric than network-centric, this keeps the setup relevant and focused.
+I’m focusing on Endpoint and Identity logs since most attacks now target these areas, and with security becoming less network-centric, this keeps the setup relevant and focused.

-Security Onion
+## Security Onion

 Security Onion runs in standalone mode with a dummy monitoring adapter.
 This adapter is required for the system to remain operational, even though I’m not using it to monitor network traffic.

-Setup
+### Setup
 	•	Download ISO and configure VM: Straightforward install.
 	•	Network Configuration:
 	•	Mapped Security Onion to a static DHCP mapping in pfSense.